dingo-actual/infini-transformer/readme.md

   - `"geglu"`: Gated Gaussian Error Linear Unit (GeGELU) activation
   - `"ffnglu"`: Feed-Forward Network with Gated Linear Unit (FFNGLU) activation
   - `"ffngeglu"`: Feed-Forward Network with Gated Gaussian Error Linear Unit (FFNGeGLU) activation
-  - `"ffnswiglu"`: Feed-Forward Network with Swish Gated Linear Unit (FFNSwiGLU)
+  - `"ffnswiglu"`: Feed-Forward Network with Swish Gated Linear Unit (FFNSwiGLU) activation

 - `segment_len`: The length of each segment in the recurrent attention computation.
 - `update`: The type of update to use for the memory matrix.
 Can be "linear" or "delta".
 (Default is "linear".)